GAMR1520/GAMR1520/lab-1.2.md

 </figure>

 It's important to understand that the original value `1` is not replaced in memory by the value `2`.
-We are not editing our object here.
+We are not editing the value stored in our object here.
-In fact, a new object has been created in memory with the value `2`.
+In fact, a new object has been created in memory with the value `2` and a new, unique identifier.

 <figure>
     <table>